francois-rd/coma/docs/source/tutorials/intro.rst

     dict.yaml
     main.py

-By default, ``coma`` uses the config object's class's name to name the file (:obj:`dict` in this example).
+By default, ``coma`` uses the config object's type's name to name the file (:obj:`dict` in this example).
 This can be overridden by explicitly identifying the config object using a keyword argument: